anindyasdas/stackGANautoen/README.md

 # stackGANautoen

+The original StackGAN_v2 architecture is modified to form an autoencoder.
+For details refer my master's thesis.
 # Dataset
 - Download [Flower images](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/102flowers.tgz)
 - Rename the jpg folder to images and unzip 102flowers.zip and put it inside 102flowers folder